tangleintel/vllm-fork/docs/source/getting_started/gaudi-installation.rst

 Environment variables
 ------------

-vLLM for HPU supports following environment variables:

-Diagnostic knobs:
+Diagnostic and profiling knobs:

 -   ``VLLM_PROFILER_ENABLED``: if ``true``, high level profiler will be enabled.
 Resulting JSON traces can be viewed in `perfetto.habana.ai <https://perfetto.habana.ai/#!/viewer>`__.
 Disabled by default.
 -   ``VLLM_HPU_LOG_STEP_GRAPH_COMPILATION``: if ``true``, will log will log graph compilations per each vLLM engine step, only when there was any - highly recommended to use alongside ``PT_HPU_METRICS_GC_DETAILS``.
 Disabled by default.
 -   ``VLLM_HPU_LOG_STEP_GRAPH_COMPILATION_ALL``: if ``true``, will log graph compilations per each vLLM engine step, always, even if there were none.
 Disabled by default.
 -   ``VLLM_HPU_LOG_STEP_CPU_FALLBACKS``: if ``true``, will log cpu fallbacks per each vLLM engine step, only when there was any.
 Disabled by default.
 -   ``VLLM_HPU_LOG_STEP_CPU_FALLBACKS_ALL``: if ``true``, will log cpu fallbacks per each vLLM engine step, always, even if there were none.
 Disabled by default.

-Performance knobs:
+Performance tuning knobs:

 -   ``VLLM_SKIP_WARMUP``: if ``true``, warmup will be skipped, ``false`` by default
 -   ``VLLM_GRAPH_RESERVED_MEM``: percentage of memory dedicated for HPUGraph capture